antonioacsj/hush/README.md

 ### Parameters

 - `blockSize`: Defines the size of the chunks the file will be split into for hashing.
+- `bufferSize`: Defines the size of the buffer the file will be read into.
+- `workers`: Defines the amount of workers to parallelize .

 ### Example Usage